ivalab/Mathematica/README.md

-Mathematica
+IvaMatica
 ===========

-A collection of Mathematica homebrew packages, mostly related to Control, Dynamics, and Diff.
+A collection of IVALab's Mathematica homebrew packages, mostly related to Control, Dynamics, and Diff.
 Geom.

 ## Description